sage-code/maj/alphabet.md

 Letter "R" and "r" is trill-alveolar in Maj.
 It is strong like double "rr" in English.
 To produce this sound, your tongue is relaxed and the tip of tongue taps the roof of the mouth several times.

-**Affricate J**

-Letter "J", "j" is voiced affricate post-alveolar when used before vowels: {e, y, i, o, u}: This sound is produced with tongue front.
-The best symbol for this sound is IPA digraph: `dʒ`.

 **Fricative J**

 Letter "j" is voiced fricative-post alveolar.
-This sound must be produced with the tip of your tongue relaxed on top roof and softly vibrate.
+This sound must be produced with the tip of your tongue relaxed on  roof top and softly vibrated.
 Best IPA symbol for this sound is `ʒ`.

 * yjma	=> IPA:"iʒma" = "picture"
 * joka  => IPA:"ʒoka" = "game"